DLBPointon/WAKeyboard/README.md

 ## Bill Of Materials

+My new years resolution is no Amazon so my BoM so far is:

 | Item | Cost | Use | Site | Notes |
 |---|---|---|---|---|
 | Diodes | £3.00 | For Dioding | Mechboards.co.uk | |